EF-3DGS: Event-Aided Free-Trajectory 3D Gaussian Splatting: Experiments

-\textbf{Robustness to Pose Disturbance}~~To validate the robustness of different methods under inaccurate pose initialization, a common challenge in practical scenarios, we introduce varying degrees of perturbations to the initial camera poses estimated by COLMAP.
+\textbf{Effect of Each Component}~~Table~\ref{table:ablation} presents a comprehensive ablation study of our key components under the challenging 1FPS setting on Tanks and Temples. $\mathcal{L}_{EGM}$ serves as the foundation of our approach, providing substantial improvements in both rendering quality (+1.63dB PSNR) and pose accuracy by enabling rich supervision between discrete frames.
+Building upon this, $\mathcal{L}_{LEGM}$ extracts motion information from events and constrains 3DGS in the gradient domain, significantly improving pose estimation while modestly enhancing rendering quality. $\mathcal{L}_{PBA}$, though designed to address color inconsistency issues, not only improves rendering quality but also enhances pose estimation accuracy by establishing geometric and photometric consistency across views.
+The Fixed-GS training strategy, while having no impact on pose optimization, significantly improves rendering quality by effectively separating structure and color optimization.
+We provide more intuitive ablation visualizations in \Cref{supp_vis_abla}. \textbf{Robustness to Pose Disturbance}~~To validate the robustness of different methods under inaccurate pose initialization, a common challenge in practical scenarios, we introduce varying degrees of perturbations to the initial camera poses estimated by COLMAP.
 Specifically, following BARF~\cite{barf}, we parametrize the camera poses $\mathbf{p}$ with the $\mathfrak{se}(3)$ Lie algebra.
 For each scene, we synthetically perturb the camera poses with additive noise $ \delta \mathbf{p} \sim \mathcal{N}(\mathbf{0},n \mathbf{\textrm{I}}) $, where n is the noise level.
 Then, each method is initialized with the noised poses, after which the optimization is performed.
 The results are illustrated in Fig.~\ref{fig:noisepose}.
 Notably, Event-3DGS~\cite{event3dgs}, which lacks the capability to optimize camera poses, exhibits a drastic performance degradation as the magnitude of pose disturbances increases.
 This observation validates the critical importance of joint pose-scene optimization.
 Furthermore, Our proposed framework demonstrates superior tolerance across all perturbation levels.
 Even under significant noise, our method experiences substantially less degradation in both rendering quality and trajectory accuracy.